 By working towards reducing or minimizing risk, you will be maximizing opportunities for yourself to invest better.
-You will not be losing too much money, you will be able to keep your assets safe, and in the end, will have a strong portfolio for yourself.
+The general idea is for you to make more money, be able to keep your assets safe, and in the end, have a stronger portfolio.

 You Cannot Completely Eliminate Risk

-To think that you would not incur any losses and there would be no risk involved in your investment would be naive.
-You have to look at all aspects.
+To think that you will not incur any losses or that there are no risks involved in your investment, would be naive.
+You have to look at the bigger picture.

-There may be fluctuation in share prices, interest rates may vary, and inflation may skyrocket.
-Plus, political, environmental changes may also be a threat.
+Political factors may cause share prices to fluctuate, or the economic landscape may cause interest rates and inflation to skyrocket.
 All these things have to be kept in mind before planning any kind of investment.

 The bottomline is, you can't run away from risk but you can reduce it.